Lede

 Once We Were Us (2025) – Movie synopsis roast

-“Once We Were Us” (man-yag-e u-ri) is a bittersweet time-hop romance where two people who were once each other’s whole world meet again years later and discover that memory is both a love letter and a knife.
+“Once We Were Us” (man-yag-e u-ri) is a bittersweet time-hop romance where two people who were once each other’s whole world meet again years later and discover that memory can preserve love and still sharpen regret.
 In the present, everything is drained into grainy black-and-white, like the film is mourning its own happiness; in the past, it’s warmer and more alive, watching Koo Kyo-hwan (구교환) and Moon Ga-young (문가영) stumble from friendship into the kind of love that feels inevitable right up until real life turns up with receipts.
 He chases a big-dream future, she wants something steadier, and the story keeps cutting between “what we were” and “what we did to ourselves” until the reunion lands, and you realise the point is not time travel – it’s regret management.

 Cast and credits